International Travel Policy

 RWU Travel Policy

 Roger Williams University offers, supports and facilitates a wide variety of opportunities for student engagement abroad, including foreign study programs, international exchanges, research and service learning opportunities, and international internships.
 Student health, safety, and security are top priorities for the University.
-This policy is administered by the Spiegel Center and establishes certain health and safety-related requirements and measures intended to minimize undue risks to University students engaged in international activities.
+This policy is administered by the Spiegel Center and establishes certain health and safety-related requirements and measures intended to minimize undue risks to University students, staff and faculty engaged in international activities.

 RWU reserves the right to cancel or alter any international program or activity when, based on a review of the relevant information and resources, it is determined that there is undue risk to the health and safety of students in a particular locale.